 Health Benefits of Garcinia Cambogia

-In ayurvedia, the Malabar tamarind treats ailments from rheumatism, arthritis, digestive disorders and gum disease.
+In Ayurveda, the fruit treats ailments from rheumatism, arthritis, digestive disorders to gum disease.
 It also treats worms, parasites, dysentery, purgatives, and allegedly, tumors.

-The most touted health benefit of the Malabar tamarind is its hydroxycitric acid or, HCA.
-If you've heard of the weight loss supplement, "Hydroxycut," its alleged benefits derive from this fruit.
-The HCA compound is touted as a fat-burning, metabolism-boosting, appetite-suppressing weight loss mechanism.
-To get sciency about it, HCA supposedly inhibits an ezyme, citrate lyase, from converting carbs into fat.
-This in turn compels the body to burn the carbs instead of storing it as fat.
+The most touted compound of the Malabar tamarind is its hydroxycitric acid or, HCA.
+Supplement specialists hype the extracts as a fat-burning, metabolism-boosting, appetite-suppressing weight loss mechanism.
+The claim is that HCA inhibits an ezyme, citrate lyase, from converting carbohydrates into fat.
+This process compels the body to burn the carbs, instead of the normal reaction of storing them as fat.

---One study prescribed 60 overweight adults in India to take HCA+niacin, and another to take a placebo.
+--One 2004 study published in Diabetes, Obesity, and Metabolism prescribed 60 overweight adults in India to take HCA and niacin-bound chromium, and another to take a placebo.
 Both groups ate 2,000 kcal a day and did a walking program.
 At the end of the trial, the HCA group lost 1% more weight (not significant), but the group taking HCA also left more food on their plate.